gohilnihar07/Samsungpdtraining/README.md

        --> Gate-level simulation result,<br>
          To perform the gate level simulation we can use the same testbench that we had used for RTL simulation because the primary input and primary outputs won't change.<br>
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/ec8497d1fb7b25ee10d748dbcad0d95c048c8e41/DAY%204/bad_mux_gtkwave_GLS.jpg"> <br>
 	We can clearly see that it's working like a mux, like when there is a change in a or b and depending on the select input value it's evaluating the output result.
-So here since the RTL simulation and gate-level simulation results are not the same so we can say it's a case of synthesis simulation mismatch.<br><br>
+So here since the RTL simulation and gate-level simulation results are not the same so we can say it's a case of synthesis simulation mismatch.<br><br><br>

 Example 3,<br>
 --> Verilog code for good_mux design,<br>